 US takes on Google: What to know about biggest antitrust trial in decades

-Google has grabbed a 90 percent market share in search in the US in recent years.
+Google has grabbed a 90 percent market share in search in the US in recent years, the government estimates.

-The United States Department of Justice and a coalition of state attorneys general will start a blockbuster antitrust trial in Washington, DC, alleging that Alphabet’s Google unlawfully abused its dominance in the search engine market to maintain monopoly power.
+A blockbuster antitrust trial is underway in Washington, DC, where the United States Department of Justice and a coalition of state attorneys general have accused Alphabet’s Google of unlawfully abusing its dominance in the search engine market to maintain monopoly power.

 Here is an explainer on the key issues in the case: